ZhengdaoZhang/my-study/english/README.md

 A: Great!
 Can you tell me about your qualifications?
 Were you educated in computer science?
 S: Yes.
 I have a bachelor's degree in computer science from California State University.
 During my studies, I was introduced to various programming languages and software development principles.
 A: Wonderful!
 We value candidates with a strong educational background.
 Thank you for sharing your experiences with us.

+### Dialogue 2: Another job interview

+A: Hello!
+Thanks for coming in today.
+Could you tell me about your previous roles and responsibilities?
+S: Hello!
+Certainly.
+I worked at Mock Corporation for five years.
+I was part of a team of software engineers, and we were responsible for developing and maintaining various applications.
+Our primary focus was creating user-friendly software.
+A: That's great to hear.
+Were the members of the team involved in any specific achievements or projects?
+S: Yes, our team was involved in a project to redesign the company's website.
+We were responsible for implementing new features and ensuring the website had fast performance.
+It was a collaborative effort, and we were able to deliver the project on time.
+A: Excellent!
+Can you share details about your educational background?
+Were you trained in a specific field?
+S: Yes.
+I have a master's degree in computer science.
+My studies were intensive, and I was introduced to many different methodologies.
+A: Impressive!
+We appreciate candidates with strong educational backgrounds and practical experience.
+Thanks a lot for coming to the interview.